 In February 2018, we entered into ventures in which we have majority and controlling interests, and the ventures acquired land and simultaneously structured and entered into two Ground Leases.
-The first Ground Lease was part of the recapitalization of a two-building office campus comprising 376,000 square feet on 27 acres in Cary, NC.
+The first Ground Lease was part of the recapitalization of a two-building office campus in Cary, NC.
 The property is located between Raleigh-Durham and Chapel Hill and is currently undergoing a \$6.0 million renovation to further enhance the space.
-The second Ground Lease was part of the acquisition of a 7-story, 410,000 square foot office building in midtown Atlanta.
-The ground lessee plans to invest approximately \$19.0 million in capital and tenant improvements to reposition the asset as creative office space.
+The second Ground Lease was part of the acquisition of an office building in midtown Atlanta.
 Both Ground Leases have terms of 99 years.